Ecological heating (Eco-heating)

 Towel rails are different.

 After your shower the towel rails will need to be on long after you have got up or gone to bed.
-The timing and heating requirements for towel rails is completely at odds with the rest of the system and they need to be properly integrated with a dedicated supply.
+The timing and heating requirements for towel rails is completely at odds with the rest of the system and they need to be properly integrated with a dedicated pump and timer.

 Wood burning stove